takudzwa-coder/elwazi-pilot-WESkit/CONTRIBUTING.md

 ### License Management

 Finally, we require that all files have an [SPDX](https://spdx.dev/) license header.
 We use [reuse](https://spdx.dev/) to check this in the CI.
 Reuse is also a good too for managing the headers.

+Licenses of Conda and Pip packages included in the environments that is used to build our containers are checked by tests through `pytest`.